atlas-support-inc/mobile-sdk-ios/README.md

 ### SPM

-1. In the Xcode, when your project is opened, select **File → Add Package Dependencies...**
+1. Open your project in Xcode and select **File → Add Package Dependencies...**

 2. In the opened window enter URL of the Atlas SDK in the search bar: